 Taking in one of Waiheke’s varied events is a great way to experience a real taste of the island.
 Events range from weekend markets where fresh produce and locally crafted gifts can be found, to the spectacular biennial art festival Headland Sculpture on the Gulf (1 – 24 March, 2019) - a two-kilometre coastal walkway featuring a diverse mix of sculptures created by New Zealand artists.

-The Waiheke Walking Festival (17 – 25 November, 2018) is the perfect way to explore the island on foot, while the Waiheke Wine and Food Festival (TBC March 2019) is a festival of good food and great wine, held over five days in 19 vineyards with over 40 events.
+The Waiheke Walking Festival (each November) is the perfect way to explore the island on foot, while the Waiheke Wine and Food Festival (TBC April 2019) is a festival of good food and great wine, held over five days in 19 vineyards with over 40 events.

 There are plenty of accommodation options on Waiheke to suit all styles and budgets, including a wide selection of unique, bespoke accommodation delights.